Associate Degree General Education Pattern

 Associate Degree General Education Requirement

-A1 - Written Communication: (3 units)
+1A - English Composition (3 units)

 Business Communications3

-Enhanced College Writing for Non-Native Speakers (beg F'20)5
+Enhanced College Writing for Non-Native Speakers (beg F20)5

 Reporting and Writing3